-Cholecystectomy is often advised to relieve the symptoms of gall stones.
-Stones in the gall bladder can block the tubes that transfer bile to the small intestines.
-This can result in severe pain in many cases depending upon the amount of blockage.
-Additionally inflammation of the cells and tissues and infection may ensue.
-The removal of the gall bladder stones are often accomplished with conservative approaches that involves the use of medications and changes in diet.
+Cholecystectomy is often advised to relieve the symptoms of gallstones.
+Stones in the gallbladder can block the tubes that transfer bile to the small intestines.
+This can result in severe pain in many cases depending upon the extent of the blockage.
+Additionally, inflammation of the cells and tissues and infection may ensue.
+The removal of the gallbladder stones is often accomplished with conservative approaches that involve the use of medications and changes in diet.
 This may offer relief to a certain extent.
-However, the symptoms may not be relieved in many cases ultimately requiring the removal of the gall bladder.
+However, the symptoms may not be relieved in many cases ultimately requiring the removal of the gallbladder.
 Further, the condition usually recurs frequently.
-The repeated formation of stones, infections, inflammations or obstruction in the gall bladder may ultimately require the removal of this organ if the conservative measures are unable to treat the condition.
+The repeated formation of stones, infections, inflammations or obstruction in the gallbladder may ultimately require the removal of this organ if the conservative measures are unable to treat the condition.

-The laparoscope and the other small instruments used in the removal of the gall bladder are introduced into the body through the small multiple incisions placed on the abdomen.
+The laparoscope and the other small instruments used in the removal of the gallbladder are introduced into the body through the small multiple incisions placed on the abdomen.
 This procedure is performed under general anesthesia.
-The gall bladder is observed through the laparoscope and the instruments are used to incise and separate the gall bladder from its location.
+The gall bladder is observed through the laparoscope and the instruments are used to incise and separate the gallbladder from its location.
 The laparoscope has a small light and a camera which transfers the images to a television and the operating surgeon can view a magnified image of the area being operated.
 Additional imaging procedures may be carried out to locate the additional blockages or presence of stones in the gall bladder tubes and clear them.
-Following the removal of the gall bladder the incisions are sutured or closed with surgical tapes.
+Following the removal of the gallbladder the incisions are sutured or closed with surgical tapes.
 The operated individual is generally advised to stay in the hospital for a day to rule out the presence of any associated complications.

-Resuming normal activities may vary with each individual and the doctors’ instructions must be followed.
+Resuming normal activities may vary with each individual and the doctors’ instructions must be followed, but most people can expect to resume their normal lives within two weeks.
 The individual who has undergone the laparoscopic cholecystectomy may be asked to visit the hospital at regular intervals to monitor the progress.
 Additional imaging studies may also be advised to evaluate the outcome of the surgical procedure.
 Medications may be advised as needed.